algorand/graviton/README.md

 ### What is TEAL Blackbox Testing?

-TEAL Blackbox Testing lets you treat your TEAL program as a black box that for every received input produces an output and other observable effects.
-You can create reports that summarize those effects, and turn the _reports_ into _program invariant conjectures_ which you then check with _sequence assertions_.
+TEAL Blackbox Testing lets you gain confidence that your Algorand smart contracts are correct by writing assertions and and analyzing results via dry runs.

 ### Why Blackbox Testing?